AI Strategy / Foundation

 Thesis

 OpenAI Just Gave Every Team A Free Employee.
-Here's The Catch. is a practical lesson in ai strategy: Treat agents as junior collaborators that need scope, review, institutional context, and measurable outcomes.
+Here's The Catch. teaches a practical ai strategy move: Treat agents as junior collaborators that need scope, review, institutional context, and measurable outcomes.

 01